Suillus granulatus: Description

 The orange-brown, to brown-yellow cap is viscid (sticky) when wet, and shiny when dry, and is usually 4 to 12 cm in diameter.
-The stem is pale yellow, of uniform thickness, with tiny brownish granules at the apex, and about 4–8 tall, 1–2 cm wide.
-It is without a ring.
+The pale yellow stem is about 4–8 cm tall 1–2 cm wide, and of uniform thickness; it has tiny brownish granules at the apex and lacks a ring.
 The tubes and pores are small, pale yellow, and exude pale milky droplets when young.
 The flesh is also pale yellow.

+Similar species

 Suillus granulatus is often confused with S. luteus, which is another common and widely distributed species occurring in the same habitat.
 S. luteus has conspicuous a partial veil and ring, and lacks the milky droplets on the pores.

 Also similar is S. brevipes, which has a short stipe in relation to the cap, and which does not ooze droplets from the pore surface.
 S. pungens is also similar.

 Bioleaching

 Bioleaching is the industrial process of using living organisms to extract metals from ores, typically where there is only a trace amount of the metal to be extracted.
 It has been found that S. granulatus can extract trace elements (titanium, calcium, potassium, magnesium and lead) from wood ash and apatite.